EnronChain/Enron/x/erc20/spec/README.md

 ## Abstract

-This document specifies the internal `x/erc20` module of the Echelon Hub.
+This document specifies the internal `x/erc20` module of the Enron Hub.

-The `x/erc20` module enables the Echelon Hub to support a trustless, on-chain bidirectional internal relaying (aka intrarelaying) of tokens between Echelon' EVM and Cosmos runtimes, specifically the `x/evm` and `x/bank` modules.
-This allows token holders on Echelon to instantaneously convert their native Cosmos `sdk.Coins` (in this document referred to as "Coin(s)") to ERC-20 (aka "Token(s)") and vice versa, while retaining fungibility with the original asset on the issuing environment/runtime (EVM or Cosmos) and preserving ownership of the ERC-20 contract.
+The `x/erc20` module enables the Enron Hub to support a trustless, on-chain bidirectional internal relaying (aka intrarelaying) of tokens between Enron' EVM and Cosmos runtimes, specifically the `x/evm` and `x/bank` modules.
+This allows token holders on Enron to instantaneously convert their native Cosmos `sdk.Coins` (in this document referred to as "Coin(s)") to ERC-20 (aka "Token(s)") and vice versa, while retaining fungibility with the original asset on the issuing environment/runtime (EVM or Cosmos) and preserving ownership of the ERC-20 contract.

-This intrarelaying functionality is fully governed by native $ECHELON token holders who manage the canonical `TokenPair` registrations (ie, ERC20 ←→ Coin mappings).
+This intrarelaying functionality is fully governed by native $ENRON token holders who manage the canonical `TokenPair` registrations (ie, ERC20 ←→ Coin mappings).
 This governance functionality is implemented using the Cosmos-SDK `gov` module with custom proposal types for registering and updating the canonical mappings respectively.

 Why is this important?
 Cosmos and the EVM are two runtimes that are not compatible by default.
 The native Cosmos Coins cannot be used in applications that require the ERC-20 standard.
 Cosmos coins are held on the `x/bank` module (with access to module methods like querying the supply or balances) and ERC-20 Tokens live on smart contracts.
-This problem is similar to [wETH](https://weth.io/), with the difference,  that it not only applies to gas tokens (like $ECHELON), but to all Cosmos Coins (IBC vouchers, staking and gov coins, etc.) as well.
+This problem is similar to [wETH](https://weth.io/), with the difference,  that it not only applies to gas tokens (like $ENRON), but to all Cosmos Coins (IBC vouchers, staking and gov coins, etc.) as well.

-With the `x/erc20` users on Echelon can
+With the `x/erc20` users on Enron can

 - use existing native cosmos assets (like $OSMO or $ATOM) on EVM-based chains, e.g. for Trading IBC tokens on DeFi protocols, buying NFT, etc.
-- transfer existing tokens on Ethereum and other EVM-based chains to Echelon to take advantage of application-specific chains in the Cosmos ecosystem
+- transfer existing tokens on Ethereum and other EVM-based chains to Enron to take advantage of application-specific chains in the Cosmos ecosystem
 - build new applications that are based on ERC-20 smart contracts and have access to the Cosmos ecosystem.

 ## Contents